daixiwen/hdl-register-wizard/BUILDING.md

 ## 3. Unit tests

-Open a new terminal tab / window and run: `cargo make test_h firefox` Replace firefox with chrome or safari depending on the browser you are using
+Open a new terminal tab / window and run: `cargo make test_h firefox`.
+Replace firefox with chrome or safari depending on the browser you are using

 ## 4. Prepare your project for deploy